Strawberry mimosas are the perfect late-spring cocktail, featuring sweet strawberry syrup topped with sparkling wine and finely chopped strawberries.

 7. To serve, pour a small amount of strawberry syrup (about 2 teaspoons) into your champagne flute.
 Feel free to eyeball it—you don't need to measure this at all.

-8. Fill glass with champagne, and top with a big spoonful of finely chopped strawberries.
+8. Fill flutes with champagne, and top with a big spoonful of finely chopped strawberries.

 Note: I prefer my cocktails on the dry side.
 If you want a sweeter drink with more strawberry flavor, make a double batch of the strawberry syrup and pour more into each class before topping with the bubbly.